Egyptian Islamic Jihad: Expulsion from Sudan

 Back in Egypt, Mubarak launched a ruthless campaign to crush anyone involved in Islamist terrorism, but in Sudan the EIJ had even worse troubles.

 In 1994, in a pamphlet written by Al-Zawahri, he alleges that, Ahmad Salama Mabruk's 17-year-old son Musab, as well as the 15-year-old son Ahmed of Mohammed Sharaf, were captured by the Egyptian General Intelligence Directorate and sexually abused.
 They were blackmailed with videotape of the sodomy until they agreed to act as informants against their fathers' group.
 Musab went through his father's files and photocopied them for the Egyptians, but the Sudanese intelligence service saw the covert meetings and alerted al-Jihad, recommending that they treat the boys leniently if they confessed. al-Zawahiri convened a Sharia court, where Musab confessed he had been given explosives by the Egyptians which he was told to detonate at the next Shura council meeting.
 They were each found guilty of "sodomy, treason, and attempted murder", and sentenced to death by firing squad.
 The trial, and the execution, were filmed and copies of the film were distributed by al-Jihad.

 When the Sudanese found out about the executions in its jurisdiction, al-Zawahiri and the rest of EIJ were ordered to leave the Sudan.
 It was a devastating blow to the group.
 "In Zawahiri's hands, al-Jihad had splintered into angry and homeless gangs".

 bin Laden was also weakened by this failed operation.
 The core of his al-Qaeda group was made up of members of Islamic Jihad.
-Because of Sudan's collaboration in the plot, the United Nations voted to impose sanction on the country.
+Because of Sudan's collaboration in the plot, the United Nations voted to impose sanctions on the country.
 To rehabilitate itself in the international community, the Sudanese government pressured bin Laden to leave the country.
 Bin Laden and many EIJ returned to war-torn Afghanistan having lost many members and almost all of bin Laden's assets.

 On November 19, 1995, EIJ bombed the Egyptian embassy in Islamabad killing 16 and wounding 60.
 The attack served as a prototype for future attacks by its sister organization al-Qaeda, such as the 1998 bombings of American embassies in Africa.